Oli-Data/Data-Science-Machine-Learning-Projects/README.md

 # 📂 Data Science & Machine Learning Projects

 This repository contains a collection of **data science and machine learning projects** that showcase my work across exploratory data analysis (EDA), predictive modeling, and early-stage AI research.
-Each project highlights different aspects of the field — from working with structured datasets to experimenting with reasoning architectures.
+Each project highlights different aspects of the field, from working with structured datasets to experimenting with reasoning architectures.

 ---